naveen666n/screen-annotation-application/README.md

 2. **Toolbar follows** your mouse
 3. **Release** to place toolbar in new position
 4. **Position persists** until you move it again

+### Taking Screenshots
+Save your annotations as image files:

+1. **Create your annotations** - Draw, highlight, or add shapes
+2. **Click Screenshot button** (📷 camera icon) in toolbar
+3. **Save dialog opens** - Choose location and filename
+4. **Click Save** - Screenshot saved as PNG image
+5. **Green flash** - Visual confirmation of successful save

+**Features:**
+- High-quality PNG format
+- Auto-hides highlighter overlay for clean capture
+- Default filename includes timestamp
+- Captures all your drawings and annotations
+- Perfect for tutorials, documentation, and sharing

 ### Using Pass Through Mode
 Perfect for when you need to control other apps while keeping annotations visible: